Biostatistics with R

 1. Go to the R home page at https://www.r-project.org/

-2. In order to go to the CRAN mirror page, clock on CRAN mirror link under "Download" title.
+2. In order to go to the CRAN mirror page, select the link CRAN under Download title.
 This opens the CRAN mirror page.
+Here, the URL addresses for the download are listed countrywise.

 6. Just run this windows installer.
-This will install R-3.3.1 smoothly.
+This will install R-4.2.0 smoothly.
 After installation, an R icon will appear on the desktop.
 Just click on the icon to open R exection window.

 Installing R in Linux Operating system

-while the installer for windows is almost self contained, installtion of R in linux requires many pre-existing software in the linux OS.
+Installtion of source code version of R by compiling it in linux requires many pre-existing software in the linux OS.
 In order to check this, a configuration file has to be run before compilation.
 This file checks whether the required software (like for example, fortran, C, C++, Python compilers, X11 windows system etc) are already present in the systems with which the R files can be compiled and linked.
 If any required file is missing, this configure script will report it and we have to install the software before configuring again.
 The compiler will compile only after proper configuration.

 Following are the steps for installation of R in linux systems: